PROFILE

 blanket guarantee on bank third-party

 liabilities.
-BI and the Government of Indonesia
+BI and the Indonesian Government

-deposit insurance scheme run by the independent
+guarantee with a deposit insurance scheme run by

-known by its Indonesian acronym, LPS.)
-Sharia
+Agency (also known by its Indonesian acronym,

 banking has grown considerably in Indonesia in